Skip to main content

 PAL shows a card

-The PAL invokes a Canvas action; the card renders in a left or right side rail beside the face video (inline), and the PAL can update or clear it mid-conversation.
+The PAL invokes a Canvas action; the card renders in a side rail beside the PAL video, and the PAL can clear it mid-conversation.

 4